5 things to know about Parag Agrawal, Twitter’s new CEO

 Who?
 Parag Agrawal.
 Though his profile hasn’t exactly been high, Agrawal has been a key lieutenant of Dorsey’s for years.
 Here are a few things to know about Twitter’s new chief.

 1. He’s a Twitter veteran.
-Agrawal has spent most of his career at Twitter.
+Agrawal, 37, has spent most of his career at Twitter.
 He joined the company in 2011 and took the CTO role in 2017.

-2. His past took him from Bombay to Stanford.
-He holds a Ph.D. in computer science from Stanford University and a bachelor’s degree in computer science and engineering from the Indian Institute of Technology in Bombay, India.
-Before coming to Twitter, Agrawal did research internships at AT&T, Microsoft ,and Yahoo.
+2. His past took him from Mumbai to Stanford.
+He holds a PhD in computer science from Stanford University and a bachelor’s degree in computer science and engineering from the Indian Institute of Technology Bombay in Mumbai, India.
+Before coming to Twitter, Agrawal did research internships at AT&T, Microsoft, and Yahoo.

 3. He’s championed AI.
 Agrawal increased the speed of new technology deployment at Twitter, and also sought to increase the use of machine learning across the company’s systems.
-Before becoming CTO he focused on ways to increase audience growth in 2016 and 2017.
+Before becoming CTO, he focused on ways to increase audience growth in 2016 and 2017.

 4. According to Dorsey, Agrawal gets Twitter.
-Dorsey wrote in an internal message that he had planned on Agrawal to replace succeed him “for some time given how deeply he understands the company and its needs.”
+Dorsey wrote in an internal message that he had planned on Agrawal to succeed him “for some time given how deeply he understands the company and its needs.”

 5. His eye is on the future.
-Agrawal was involved in hiring Jay Graber, the new lead for Twitter’s Project Bluesky.
-The research initiative is focused on developing a set of open and decentralized standards that would give users more control of their content, help social media companies collaborate on how posts are promoted, and potentially allow for more effective management of misinformation and other harmful content.
+Agrawal was involved in hiring Jay Graber in August, the new lead for Twitter’s Project Bluesky.
+The research initiative, which Agrawal helmed when it was announced in December 2019, is focused on developing a set of open and decentralized standards that would give users more control of their content, help social media companies collaborate on how posts are promoted, and potentially allow for more effective management of misinformation and other harmful content.

 Factoids: